 A Person that wishes to become a Participant must satisfy the following:

-Provide such information and documentation as may be requested by Seed SEF or its Regulatory Services Provider acting on behalf of Seed SEF.
+Provide such information and documentation as may be requested by Seed SEF.

 Follow the application procedures designated by Seed SEF.

 Execute the applicable Participant Documentation and any other documentation that may be required by Seed SEF from time to time.